shaikzubair683/DSA/README.md

 1. Do we extend the array to the right.(if current + nums[i] >= nums[i])
 2. Do we end the old array, create new subarray at i. current + nums[i] >= nums[i]

+### Rotate Matrix

+Rotating a matric 90 degreees is simple.

+1. create transpose of the matrix, upper half of the diagonal will be replaced with lower half.
+2. Now horizontally flip the matrix in the middle, create two pointers L and R which will merge in middle.

+### Boundary-Shrinking Algorithm

+To print the matrix in spiral, we can create four boundaries,

+1. rowStart, rowEnd, colStart, colEnd.
+2. inside one while statement, we implement four steps with checkers Go right + colStart+1 go down + rowEnd-1 go left + colEnd-1
+   go up + rowStart+1

 ### Arrays Named algorithms